-Responsible investment & environmental, social and governance issues
+Responsible investment and ESG issues

-The Trustee has set an investment strategy in the interests of members and consider environmental, social and governance (ESG) issues where they’re material to those interests.
+‘Responsible investment’ covers just about anything that presents a major opportunity – or a genuine threat – to members’ interests that we should identify, understand and evaluate.
+The Trustee has set an investment strategy in the interests of members and considers environmental, social and governance (ESG) issues where they’re material to those interests.
 We allocate an appropriate amount of time to assessing these issues and to the systematic, fact-based analysis that enables us to make high-quality decisions.

 For us, responsible investment means using 3 tools: